blackboard/anthologydevdocs/docs/standards/standards-intro.md

 ---
+title: Welcome to the World of Standards!
 sidebar_position: 1
 author: Mark O'Neil
 displayed_sidebar: documentationSidebar
+published: ""
+edited: ""
 ---
 <VersioningTracker frontMatter={frontMatter}/>

-# Welcome to the World of Standards!

 Anthology believes in that support for standards is a necessary component of our integration strategy and in the delivery of our products.